Recommended winter trails

 Habitat: Mature forest (lodgepole pine, spruce, fir, cedar), canyon and frozen waterfall.

-Length (One way): 900 m
+Distance (one way): 900 m

-Estimated time (return):30 minutes
+Estimated time (return): 30 minutes

 Elevation gain: 30 m | Elevation Loss: 30 m